ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 ```
 #### 3. Configure protractor

-Now one of the more interesting parts, configuring Protractor!
+Now one of the more exciting parts, configuring Protractor!
 Create a file called **/e2e/protractor.config.ts** with the following contents:
 To get an idea of all the configuration parameters and their description, visit
 [The official Protractor Github repo](https://github.com/angular/protractor/blob/master/lib/config.ts)